maxsitt/insect-detect-docs/docs/software/pisetup.md

 - Under `1 System Options` --> `Wireless LAN` you can add additional WiFi SSIDs and passwords, e.g. if you want to connect to a Hotspot from your phone while in the field.
+All WiFi settings are stored in `wpa_supplicant.conf`.
+You can also edit them directly by running:

+    ``` bash
+    sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
+    ```

 - Go back to the main menu and select `3 Interface Options` --> `I5 I2C` and
   enable the I2C interface.
 We will need this for communication with the PiJuice Zero pHAT.
 - Next, go to `4 Performance Options` --> `P2 GPU Memory` and change the value from `64` to `16`.
-As we are using the RPi Lite OS version without desktop environment, we won't need more memory for graphical features and more RAM will be available for our programs.
+As we are using the RPi Lite OS version without desktop environment, we won't need more memory for graphical features and more RAM will be available.
-- Under `6 Advanced Options` choose `A1 Expand Filesystem` to ensure that all of the SD card space will be available.
-This might only be necessary for SD cards with a lot of storage, but won't harm anyway.
+- Under `6 Advanced Options`, choose `A1 Expand Filesystem` to ensure that all of the SD card space will be available.
 - Also under `6 Advanced Options`, select `A2 GL driver`, which will install several packages (confirm with ++y+enter++).
 After the packages are installed, you can select the first option `G1 Legacy` in the raspi-config window, which